-The Clinical and Laboratory Standards Institute (CLSI) has set the clinical breakpoints for tulathromycin against M. haemolytica, P. multocida, and H. somni of bovine respiratory origin and P. multocida and B. bronchiseptica of swine respiratory origin, as $\leq 16 \,\mu\text{g/ml}$ susceptible and $\geq 64 \,\mu\text{g/ml}$ resistant.
-For A. pleuropneumoniae of swine respiratory origin the susceptible breakpoint is set at $\leq 64 \,\mu\text{g/ml}$ .
-CLSI has also published clinical breakpoints for tulathromycin based on a disk diffusion method (CLSI document VET08,4th ed, 2018).
-No clinical breakpoints are available for H. parasuis.
+The Clinical and Laboratory Standards Institute CLSI has set the clinical breakpoints for tulathromycin against P. multocida and B. bronchispetica of swine respiratory origin as $\leq 16 \mu g/ml$ susceptible and $\geq 64 \mu g/ml$ resistant.
+For A. pleuropneumoniae of swine respiratory origin the susceptible breakpoint is set as $\leq 64 \mu g/ml$.
+CLSI has also published clinical breakpoints for tulathromycin based on a disk diffusion method (CLSI document VET08, 4th ed, 2018).
+No clinical breakpoints have been set for H. parasuis.
 Neither EUCAST nor CLSI have developed standard methods for testing antibacterial agents against veterinary Mycoplasma species and thus no interpretative criteria have been set.

-Resistance to macrolides can develop by mutations in genes encoding ribosomal RNA (rRNA) or some ribosomal proteins; by enzymatic modification (methylation) of the 23S rRNA target site, generally giving rise to cross-resistance with lincosamides and group B streptogramins ( $MLS_B$ resistance); by enzymatic inactivation; or by macrolide efflux. $MLS_B$ resistance may be constitutive or inducible.
+Resistance to macrolides can develop by mutations in genes encoding ribosomal RNA (rRNA) or some ribosomal proteins; by enzymatic modification (methylation) of the 23S rRNA target site, generally giving rise to cross-resistance with lincosamides and group B streptogramins (MLS_B resistance); by enzymatic inactivation; or by macrolide efflux.
+MLS_B resistance may be constitutive or inducible.
 Resistance may be chromosomal or plasmid-encoded and may be transferable if associated with transposons, plasmids, integrative and conjugative elements.
 Additionally, the genomic plasticity of Mycoplasma is enhanced by the horizontal transfer of large chromosomal fragments.

-In addition to its antimicrobial properties, tulathromycin demonstrates immune-modulating and anti-inflammatory actions in experimental studies.
-In both bovine and porcine polymorphonuclear cells (PMNs; neutrophils), tulathromycin promotes apoptosis (programmed cell death) and the clearance of 6 apoptotic cells by macrophages.
+In addition to its antimicrobial properties, tulathromycin demonstrates immune-modulating and antiinflammatory actions in experimental studies.
+In porcine polymorphonuclear cells (PMNs; neutrophils), tulathromycin promotes apoptosis (programmed cell death) and the clearance of apoptotic cells by macrophages.
 It lowers the production of the pro-inflammatory mediators leukotriene B4 and CXCL-8 and induces the production of anti-inflammatory and pro-resolving lipid lipoxin A4.